 Photo: Screenshot from the official WeChat account of the Chinese Embassy in the Philippines

-A key Red Notice fugitive surnamed Hao, suspected of duty-related crime, was successfully apprehended and repatriated through law enforcement cooperation between China and the Philippines under the framework of Interpol, Chinese Embassy in the Philippines reported on its official WeChat account on Thursday.
+A key Red Notice fugitive surnamed Hao, suspected of duty-related crime, was successfully apprehended and repatriated through law enforcement cooperation between China and the Philippines under the framework of Interpol, Chinese Embassy in the Philippines stated on its official WeChat account on Thursday.

 The amount involved in the case of Hao reached approximately 970 million yuan ($137 million), according to the Embassy.